pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

    - **Symbols:** Debugging symbols are excluded, reducing binary size.
    - **Compile Time:** Faster compile times compared to debug profiles.

 Choosing the appropriate build profile depends on the development stage and requirements.
 Debug profiles aid in effective debugging, Develop profiles offer a balanced compromise, while Release profiles optimize for size and performance in production environments.
-We generally wokr with the **Develop Profile**.
+We generally work with the **Develop Profile**.

 The build process can be performed without a connected board.
 After importing the program, specify build profile and initiate the build process by clicking the **HAMMER** button.